- Docker executor workflow

 By default the Docker executor doesn’t override the ENTRYPOINT

-of a Docker image and passes sh
+of a Docker image.
+It passes sh

 or bash